Unsteadyme/MBA-BDM/Sql_problem.READ.md

+##8)
-8) We need to determine the guest count based on the view of the room in the hotel managed by the hotel management team.
+We need to determine the guest count based on the view of the room in the hotel managed by the hotel management team.
 By collecting this information, we aim to analyze the guest preferences for different room views and understand the demand for specific room types.

-CODE:
+###CODE:
 SELECT room_view, COUNT(*) AS guest_count
 FROM Guest_details
 JOIN Room ON Guest_details.guest_id = Room.guest_id